-Major Requirements
+Major and Minor Requirements

 Students seeking a bachelor of science or a bachelor of arts must choose a major field of study.
 Requirements for majors are listed elsewhere in this catalog.
 Only credit hours passed with a C- (or P in courses offered only on a P/D/F basis) are counted toward the requirements in a major, or with a C- or P in a minor.

-The following majors are offered: accounting, art, biology, general business, business education, chemistry, early childhood education (both licensure and non-licensure), economics, English, environmental studies, history, history and literature, management/administration, marketing, mathematics, middle level education [currently in dormant status], music, philosophy, physical education, political science, psychology, psychology of human behavior, radio/television/video, religion, religion-and-philosophy, sociology, Spanish, strategic communication, and theatre.
+MAJORS The following majors are offered: accounting, art, biology, business administration, business education, chemistry, early childhood education (both licensure and non-licensure), economics, English, environmental studies, history, history and literature, management, marketing, mathematics, middle level education [currently in dormant status], music, philosophy, physical education, political science, psychology, psychology of human behavior, radio/television/video, religion, religion-and-philosophy, sociology, Spanish, strategic communication, and theatre.
 Some majors require a minor, usually eighteen credit hours, in another field of study.
-(Minors are offered in the following areas: accounting, art, biology, chemistry, communications, computer applications, computer science, early childhood education, economics, education, English, environmental studies, general business, health, history, management, marketing, mathematics, music, philosophy, physics, political science, psychology, radio/television/video, religion, sociology, Spanish, special education, strategic communication, and theatre).
-For complete listing of teacher licensure areas, see the education section of the catalog.